aromanro/PythonCompphys/README.md

 The [DFT notebook](dft.ipynb)
 It's work in progress, hopefully it will cover the assignments of Thomas Arias lectures.
-For now, you'll find in there only the first, second and the first part of the third assignment in there.
+For now, you'll find in there only the first, second and the third assignment in there.
+The fourth will follow, then maybe I'll add some more comments.

 ### Python scripts